Vishnu955/Design-and-Implementation-of-a-Surveillance-and-Security-System-Using-OpenCV-and-YOLO8/README.md

 # Note before Run:
-1.Download the weights file best15.pt
+1.Download the weights file from google drive link: "https://drive.google.com/file/d/1KJqIL7Za1daESKxrADMK_knqfw7pEdCO/view?usp=share_link"
 2.You have to run the command from terminal only.
 3.Before every Run Delete the 'runs' folder from the same directory where these files are located.Continue if you don't have this folder.
 4.Delete all the folders ends with '_images' present in same directory to avoid browser caching.